The Importance of Regular DEXA Scans for Bone Health

 Postmenopausal Women

-Women over 65 or who have undergone menopause face a heightened risk of osteoporosis due to hormonal changes.
-Regular scans can guide monitoring bone density as they age, reducing the likelihood of fractures.
+Women over 65 or those who have undergone menopause face a heightened risk of osteoporosis due to hormonal changes.
+Regular scans can help monitor bone density as they age, reducing the likelihood of fractures.

 Older Adults